Louis Gabriel

 Charles Louis Gabriel (25 June 1857 – 10 February 1927) was an Australian photographer and medical practitioner.
 He was born in Kempsey, a remote New South Wales settlement, to Dr. Charles Gabriel and Emma Rudder.
 Despite his upbringing in this remote colonial and coastal fringe, like his father and grandfather before him, Louis became a physician.
 At Scotland's prestigious Edinburgh University he won additional medical qualification in surgery and maternity, with distinction.
 On his return voyage, he probably practiced his new skills as a ship's doctor.
 After practicing briefly in Sydney, he left for Gundagai, an inland pastoral town halfway between Sydney and Melbourne, in 1887.

 The new doctor dedicated himself to medical work, only taking up the hobby of photography twelve years later, around 1899.
 Over the following decade or so he produced over eight hundred glass plate negatives, many of the images astonishing and accomplished.
-Now in the National Library of Australia (NLA), they are a valued record of Australia—and Gundagai, its most iconic town.
+Now in the National Library of Australia (NLA), they are a valued record of Australia—and Gundagai.
 Contemporary documentaries and articles present his photographs as acutely observed documentary images.
 However, he has been quaintly portrayed as a typical, country medico, a gentleman and talented amateur.
 But his imagery and his story belie it.